Program Flow «Prev Next»

 }

-When should a Java Developer make use of the break statement in his code?
+When to make use of the break statement in your Java code

 for (int i = 0; i < 10; i++) {